rohitdwivedula/FPlus/README.md

 # FPlus

 A social networking website built on the LAMP stack.
 Made as a project for partial credit towards the course CS F212 Database Management Systems.
+For instructions on how to setup this application go to [setup instructions](./SetupInstructions.md), which also has a brief explanation on how the file/folder system of this application are organized.

 # Functionality Supported
 The social networking application will definitely support the following functionality fully: